-Plaza Espanya which is also known as Plaza de España in Spanish is one of the most important squares in Barcelona.
-Josep Maria Puig i Cadafalch was commissioned to design the plaza, it was built for the 1929 International Exhibition, which was held at the foot of Montjuïc, in the Sants-Montjuïc district.
-It is a lively plaza and it is located just out of the centre of town, where many of the main roads in Barcelona are, such as Gran Via, Parallel, Avinguda Reina Maria Cristina, Carrer Tarragona and Carrer de la Creu Coberta intersect.
+Plaza Espanya, also known as Plaza de España in Spanish is one of the most important squares in Barcelona.
+Josep Maria Puig i Cadafalch was commissioned to design the plaza.Consequently, it was built for the 1929 International Exhibition, which was held at the foot of Montjuïc, in the Sants-Montjuïc district.
+Certainly it is a lively plaza and it is located just out of the centre of town; where for instance many of the main roads in Barcelona are; such as Gran Via, Parallel, Avinguda Reina Maria Cristina, Carrer Tarragona and Carrer de la Creu Coberta intersect.

 Find your accommodation now!